splunk/splunk-operator/docs/README.md

 ### What Storage Type To Use?

-The Kubernetes infrastructure must have access to storage that meets or exceeds the recommendations provided in the Splunk Enterprise storage type recommendations at [Reference Hardware documentation - what storage type to use for a given role?](https://docs.splunk.com/Documentation/Splunk/latest/Capacity/Referencehardware#What_storage_type_should_I_use_for_a_role.3F) In summary, Indexers with SmartStore need NVMe or SSD storage to provide the necessary IIOPs for a successful Splunk Enterprise environment.
+The Kubernetes infrastructure must have access to storage that meets or exceeds the recommendations provided in the Splunk Enterprise storage type recommendations at [Reference Hardware documentation - what storage type to use for a given role?](https://docs.splunk.com/Documentation/Splunk/latest/Capacity/Referencehardware#What_storage_type_should_I_use_for_a_role.3F) In summary, Indexers with SmartStore need NVMe or SSD storage to provide the necessary IOPs for a successful Splunk Enterprise environment.

 ### Mandatory Use of Splunk SmartStore
 For production environments, we are requiring the use of Splunk SmartStore.
 As a Splunk Enterprise deployment's data volume increases, demand for storage typically outpaces demand for compute resources.
 [Splunk's SmartStore Feature](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) allows you to manage your indexer storage and compute resources in a ___cost-effective___ manner by scaling those resources separately.
 SmartStore utilizes a fast storage cache on each indexer node to keep recent data locally available for search and keep other data in a remote object store.
 Look into the [SmartStore Resource Guide](SmartStore.md) document for configuring and using SmartStore through operator.